UCLA-BD2K/bd2kpubmed/README.md

    3. Choose the format “CSV” format
    4. Click “Create File”.
 Download this file into the same folder that contains the extracted gene2pubmed file.

-4. Run the BD2KPubMed application by double clicking on the bd2kpubmed_01.jar file.
+4. Run the BD2KPubMed application by executing the BD2KPubMed.jar file in the *dist* folder.
 If you get an error, it is likely that you do not have the Java Runtime Environment installed on your system.
 You can install it on https://java.com/en/download/.

 ![Screenshot](https://raw.githubusercontent.com/UCLA-BD2K/bd2kpubmed/master/images/image00.png)